jcoreNL/spring-4.3-exam-notes/README.md

 ### Is security a cross cutting concern?
 How is it implemented internally?

 ### What do `@Secured` and `@RolesAllowed` do?
 What is the difference between them?
+- `@RolesAllowed` is a JSR-250 annotation which only allows method security based on roles.
+- `@Secured` allows for some extra security options on top of role-based security.

 ### What is a security context?